 Should the student choose to appeal the Dean of Student’s decision, the student will make such appeal to the Provost, who will render a final decision.

 Vacating Residence Halls

 Students residing on campus who withdraw or take a leave of absence from the College are required to vacate residence halls within 24 hours of their effective date of withdrawal.
 They are responsible for contacting their respective Resident Advisor or Community Director to make arrangements to check out and return keys.
 They may also choose to complete an Express Checkout by depositing the Express Checkout form and keys in the drop box located inside the side door of Founders Hall (near the stairwell to the basement), however, in choosing this option they waive their right to appeal damage/cleaning charges.

 Non-Payment of Tuition and Fees

 Students must pay tuition and fees according to the schedule established by the Office of Student Accounts.
-Students who do not fulfill their financial obligations to the College according to this schedule, or who fail to make satisfactory arrangements with the Office of Student Accounts to pay according to some other mutually agreed-upon schedule, may be eligible to register for classes and/or dismissed from the College.
+Students who do not fulfill their financial obligations to the College according to this schedule, or who fail to make satisfactory arrangements with the Office of Student Accounts to pay according to some other mutually agreed-upon schedule, may not be eligible to register for classes and/or dismissed from the College.

 Request for Reasonable Accommodation(s): Americans With Disabilities Act